Types of Divorce Application in Ontario

 Simple Step Process

-You only have to come once for 5 minutes to sign the documents.
+You only have to come once to sign the documents.
 We will take care of everything

 We will serve Court Papers to the other party.
 You do not have to do anything.